cython/cython/docs/src/tutorial/strings.rst

     ustring = c_string[:length].decode('UTF-8')

-The same can be used when the string contains null bytes, e.g. when it uses an encoding like UCS-4, where each character is encoded in four bytes.
+The same should be used when the string contains null bytes, e.g. when it uses an encoding like UCS-4, where each character is encoded in four bytes most of which tend to be 0.

 It is common practice to wrap string conversions (and non-trivial type conversions in general) in dedicated functions, as this needs to be